• Powered by Roundtable

 He’s another G5 candidate with long odds, but Golesh is worth mentioning for a number of reasons.
 He has turned USF from a basement-dweller to a playoff contender in just 2 ½ years.
 He brought in the AAC’s best recruiting class each of the last two years.
 And he beat the guy he’d be replacing just a few weeks ago – in The Swamp.

 Golesh has demonstrated his offensive prowess and his ability to build a program.
-He’s probably still a year or two away from a big job, but it seems inevitable that he will be leading a major Power 4 team before too long.
+He’s maybe still a year or two away from a big job, but it seems inevitable that he will be leading a major Power 4 team before too long.
 UF could decide to get in early and bring him up the road from Tampa.

 Lashlee is the wildcard in any coaching list this year.
 The offensive mastermind has had quick success at SMU, taking the Mustangs to the College Football Playoff last year.
 He’s only 42, he has impressed at every stop as an offensive coordinator, and now he’s proven himself as the leading man of a Power 4 program.